PDF to Word

 Will the Word document look exactly like the original PDF?

 The conversion preserves text content, basic formatting, and images well.
-However, complex layouts with multiple columns, custom fonts, or intricate positioning may not convert perfectly.
-PDF and Word use fundamentally different layout models, so some adjustments may be needed.
+Complex layouts with multiple columns, custom fonts, or intricate absolute positioning may not convert perfectly.
+PDF and Word use fundamentally different layout models, so some manual adjustment may be needed for complex documents.

 Can I convert a scanned PDF to an editable Word document?

 Scanned PDFs contain images of text, not actual text data.
-The conversion tool will place the scanned images into the Word document but they will not be editable.
-For scanned documents, first use the OCR tool to extract the text, then paste it into a Word document.
+The tool will place the scanned page images into the Word document but they will not be editable.
+For scanned documents, use the OCR tool first to extract the text, then paste it into a Word document.

-The output is in .docx format (Office Open XML), which is compatible with Microsoft Word 2007 and later, Google Docs, LibreOffice Writer, and virtually all modern word processors.
+The output is in .docx format (Office Open XML), compatible with Microsoft Word 2007 and later, Google Docs, LibreOffice Writer, Apple Pages, and virtually all modern word processors.

-Does the conversion preserve tables from the PDF?
+Does the PDF to Word conversion preserve tables?

 Yes.
-LibreOffice detects tabular structures in the PDF and attempts to reconstruct them as Word tables.
-Simple tables with clear column and row boundaries convert well.
-Complex tables with merged cells or unconventional formatting may require manual cleanup after conversion.
+LibreOffice detects tabular structures and reconstructs them as Word tables.
+Simple tables with clear borders convert well.
+Complex tables with merged cells or unconventional layouts may require cleanup after conversion.

 How large a PDF can I convert to Word?

 There is no enforced size limit.
-Documents of 50–100 pages convert quickly.
-Very large documents with hundreds of pages or heavy image content may take longer to process but are still handled correctly.
-The server has sufficient resources to process typical business documents without issue.
+Documents of 50–100 pages convert in under 30 seconds.
+Very large documents with hundreds of pages or heavy image content may take longer but are handled correctly.
+The server processes typical business documents without issue.

 Will fonts be preserved in the Word document?

-Text content is preserved, but font appearance depends on whether the same fonts are available on your system.
-If the PDF uses custom or embedded fonts not installed on your computer, Word will substitute a similar font.
-The text itself will be correct, but the visual style may differ slightly.
+Text content is preserved, but visual font rendering depends on whether the same fonts are installed on your system.
+If the PDF uses custom or embedded fonts not available on your computer, Word substitutes a similar font.
+Text content is always correct even if the typeface differs slightly.

 Can I convert a PDF with multiple columns to Word?

 Multi-column layouts are challenging for any PDF-to-Word converter because PDF uses absolute positioning while Word uses flowing text.
-LibreOffice does its best to reconstruct columns, but the result may require some manual formatting work.
-For highly complex multi-column layouts, the text content will be correct even if the column structure needs adjustment.
+LibreOffice reconstructs columns as best it can, but multi-column documents typically require some manual formatting adjustment after conversion.